philippemezzadri/frisquet-esphome/README.md

 The original Eco Radio System remote provides two setup modes : **configuration** and **testing**.
 You can enter these modes by a long press on the up or down arrow buttons.

-Similar setup modes are available with the `frisquet_boiler`component.
-Control swiches to enter those modes can be added with the following lines of code:
+Those configuration modes are also available with the `frisquet_boiler`component.
+Control swiches to access these modes can be added with the following lines of code:

 ```yaml
 switch: